shamshertamang/trinity-voting-app/README.md

 ## Brief Summary (for the writeup)
 - Challenges & fixes (examples you can tailor):

-  - NGINX proxy path → ensured /api/ proxied to spring-service:8080/api/
+  - Struggled with docker build for react and nginx.conf
-  - Mixed service types → used NodePort for frontend; ClusterIP for backend
+  - Mixed service types → used NodePort for frontend; ClusterIP for backend, had a hard time figuring out how to avoid port forwarding
-  - CORS avoided by in-cluster DNS + reverse proxy
+  - React was a tough ride because this is my first react application
+  - Getting the rest api connection to react and back to spring was tough too.
+  - Spring boot folder misnaming caused the build error, which was hard to figure out at first

-- **Use of AI tools**: Guidance on Dockerfile, NGINX proxy, K8s YAML patterns, and troubleshooting logs.
+- **Use of AI tools**: Guidance on Dockerfile, react docker build plus nginx conf, K8s YAML patterns, and figuring out port forwarding, also extensively used AI for frontend and spring boot.